-Derivative financial product trading business operated by a securities firm may not be linked to any of the below-listed underlyings, unless it is in trading with a professional institutional investor and an application has been made under Article 19-7:
+Derivative financial product trading business operated by a securities firm may not be linked to any of the below-listed underlyings, except in trading with professional institutional investors and high net worth juristic person investors:

 - 1. Securities privately placed domestically or abroad. - 2.
 Certificates of beneficial interest that are issued overseas by domestic securities investment trust enterprises and are not listed for trading on a securities market. - 3.
-Any Taiwan stock index compiled by a domestic or foreign institution and related financial commodities, provided that this restriction shall not apply to an index compiled by the TPEx or the TWSE, either singly or in cooperation. - 4.
-Any foreign exchange product involving a requirement of approval by the Central Bank.
+Any Taiwan stock index compiled by a domestic or foreign institution and related financial commodities, provided that this restriction shall not apply to an index compiled by the TPEx or the TWSE, either singly or in cooperation.